slimyburp-gamedrix/Echoland/README.md

 This is a community-driven effort.
 I started this with the goal of creating an open-source, writable archive.
 I’m not a trained developer, just someone diving in and learning as I go.
 The goal is to give the community a solid foundation to build their own servers, fully customizable and free to modify however you like.

+It's safe to say that now, Anyland will live on—endlessly, openly, and forever in the hands of its community.

 ## Current Features

 - Create an area and build things